Derry man's dream hit by Covid

 “Over the last couple of months I was in work, we wore masks, visors, had hand sanitisers, we were steam cleaning chairs after and using disposable gowns the whole time and not one person called in to see how we were running things.

-“I think if there were spot checks, and looked into it, there are barbers who maybe aren’t adhering to advice but I could comfortably open knowing I’m keeping myself, my customers and my family safe.”
+“I think if there were spot checks and someone looked into it they'd see the level of care being taken.
+There are barbers who maybe aren’t adhering to advice but I could comfortably open knowing I’m keeping myself, my customers and my family safe.”

 As a father of two young children with bills to pay, Mr Gallagher said the financial impact will be very serious and he will end up having to sign on the dole for four weeks.